fabulous-dev/Fabulous/docs/guide.md

         |> Program.withDynamicView
         |> Program.run
 ```

-The init function returns your initial state, and each model gets an update function for message processing.
-The `view` function computes an immutable Xaml-like description.
-In the above example, the choice between a label and button depends on the `model.Pressed` value.
+### The Model

+The model is the core data from which the whole state of the app can be resurrected.
+Consider the model to be "the information
+I would need on restart to get the app back to the same visual state".

+The model is generally immutable but may also contain service connections.

 Some advantages of using an immutable model are:

 * It is easy to unit test your `init`, `update` and `view` functions
 * You can save/restore your model relatively easily
 * It makes tracing causality usually very simple

+### The `init` function

+The `init` function returns your initial state.

+### Messages and the `update` function

+Each model gets an `update` function for message processing.
+The messages are either messages from the `view` or from external events.

+### The `view` function

+The `view` function computes an immutable Xaml-like description.
+In the above example, the choice between a label and button depends on the `model.Pressed` value.

 Dynamic Views